Dichopsis/ML-TP-ESBS/README.md

    `conda env create -f environment.yml`
    Note: If an error occurs such as `conda is not a valid command` you might need to use the anaconda prompt software for the command.
 Also, environment are heavy (1.5-2gb here) and can take some time to install.
    You can now activate your environment in your current terminal using:
-   `conda activate TD2_ML`.
-Your command-line should now look like `(TD2-ML) you@computername:~`
+   `conda activate TP_ML`.
+Your command-line should now look like `(TP-ML) you@computername:~`
-   (For WINDOWS please use Anaconda Prompt terminal or run `C:\ProgramData\Anaconda3\Scripts\activate base` before `conda activate TD2_ML` if it doesn't work)
+   (For WINDOWS please use Anaconda Prompt terminal or run `C:\ProgramData\Anaconda3\Scripts\activate base` before `conda activate TP_ML` if it doesn't work)

 3. **Jupyter Notebooks**
    Jupyter Notebook is the main tool of any data-scientist.
 It allows you to write and run python code dynamically without reloading all the code, data and variables everytime.
    It is structured as blocks of code that you can run and edit independently.
-In this TD, our main worksheet will be the `TD2_Machine_Learning.ipynb` Jupyter Notebook.
+In this TP, our main worksheet will be the `TP_Machine_Learning.ipynb` Jupyter Notebook.
    You have several options to open Jupyter Notebooks.

 ### Using the Tools